zorroforever/ishigawa/README.md

 ## Design Goals

-As mentioned in the introduction, a primary use case is bootstraping Macs.
+As mentioned in the introduction, a primary use case is bootstrapping Macs.
 That's the short term (from now until WWDC).
 But there's a larger design goal we have in mind — what will differentiate MicroMDM from other vendor projects.
 Here it is in brief:

 > MicroMDM aims to provide a declarative approach to device management.
 Too often vendor tools expect you to manage devices by filling out various forms in a web interface.
 While MicroMDM might have a web interface of it's own one day, the tool itself is inspired by popular DevOps processes like Configuration Management (chef/puppet/ansible, terraform) and orchestration frameworks (Kubernetes, Docker).